Kai-Qi/Gabor-Filtered-Fourier-Neural-Operator/README.md

 # Gabor-Filtered-Fourier-Neural-Operator
-Gabor-Filtered Fourier Neural Operator for Solving Partial Differential Equations (GFNO and AGFNO)
+Gabor-Filtered Fourier Neural Operator for Solving Partial Differential Equations (GFNO)

 This is the code of paper "Gabor-Filtered Fourier Neural Operator for Solving Partial Differential Equations"